 Thoughts were interrupted, however, when a hand was placed on her shoulder and Kairi glanced up, noticing that the built male was still staring at her, but gave off an air that gave her the distinct feeling that he was…worried?
 She returned his gaze in curiosity before she brought a deep breath in and placed a missing hair strand behind her ear, glancing back at the floor.
 Whatever she had gotten herself into had immediately put out her interest—screw the four year college, if this was what she had to deal with everyday, there was absolutely no way to convince her of staying.

-They walked for a short distance just in this manner; she didn't bother to try and release herself from the situation because she knew he wouldn't have it…and besides that, it was kinda…nice…having a guy carrying her around like this.
-He seemed to enjoy it himself, also showing no signs of strain to her weight (which boosted her ego to say the least) and before long, she found herself grinning.
+They walked for a short distance just in this manner; she didn't bother to try and release herself from his hold and because she knew he wouldn't have it…and besides that, it was kinda…nice…having a guy carrying her around like this.
+He seemed to enjoy it himself, too, showing no signs of strain to her weight (which boosted her ego to say the least) and before long, she found herself grinning.
 Imagine what her friends would say to this dude who looked like Gaston destroy his enemy to protect her and then carry her to safety.
 It was like being in a fairy tale!

 And they stopped dead in their tracks when they saw Kairi and her savior.